 The only time I’ve actually be hit by a car I was walking on a sidewalk in Tamarindo.
 Fortunately it was sandy and my feet just flipped out from under me as I flopped up on the hood of the car instead of breaking both of my knees like I would have if my shoes had traction.

 Beware of Buses

-Buses are the worst offenders.
-The mother of a friend of ours was killed on a small road (speed limit 25 kmph or 16 mph) in Brasilito when she was hit in the back of the head by the open door of a passing bus.
+The mother of a friend of ours was killed on a small road (speed limit 25 kph which is only 16 mph) in Brasilito.
+She was walking home with groceries when she was hit in the back of the head by the open door of a passing bus.
 They often leave the doors open (and sticking out two feet) for ventilation.
 We’ve met no fewer than three cyclists who’ve been hit by buses.